AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @public (undocumented)
 export type HeaderNames = (typeof HeaderNames)[keyof typeof HeaderNames];

+// Warning: (ae-missing-release-tag) "HttpStatus" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "HttpStatus" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const HttpStatus: {
     readonly SUCCESS: 200;